Anime-influenced animation: Television

-Throughout the 1990s, some American cartoons began showing a strong influence from anime without having any Japanese artists directly involved in the project.
-Examples of this can be seen in Cartoon Network shows like The Powerpuff Girls and Dexter's Laboratory or the Disney Channel show Kim Possible.
+Throughout the 1990s and 2000s, multiple American cartoons began showing a strong influence from anime without having any Japanese artists directly involved in the project.
+A few notable examples of this can be seen in the Cartoon Network show Dexter's Laboratory, the ABC show Clerks: The Animated Series, the Nickelodeon show Invader Zim (including its film Invader Zim: Enter the Florpus), and Blaze and the Monster Machines, or the Jetix show Yin Yang Yo!.